 Wasm semantics dictates that its execution has a linear memory (only one in the current version of the spec) that can be grown on demand.
 Will that linear memory be allocated every time the engine is called and then torn down at the end of the execution?
 If yes, how much more efficient is this compared to the current EVM model (which does this allocation and tearing down at each CALL opcode).

 Interaction with the rest of EVM state

-Was proposed via external functions, for example (name made up):
+This was proposed via external functions, for example (name made up):

-JIT compilers might be problematic in an adversarial environment, because it is usually possible to find a program that takes an unusually long time to compile, and algorithms that decide what to compile “just in time” can be targeted too.
+JIT compilers might be problematic in an adversarial environment because it is usually possible to find a program that takes an unusually long time to compile, and algorithms that decide what to compile “just in time” can be targeted too.

 AOT (Ahead of Time) compilers can be used for Core Dev-controlled pre-compiles (Phase 1).
 For Phase 2, the plan was to initially use very straightforward interpreters, and then develop AOT compilers with necessary guarantees.
 The idea of first introducing interpreters is to make sure eWASM is there, giving people more motivation to work on the compilers (which is harder than interpreter)

 Ethereum 1.0 has a storage scaling issue.
 Yes, the rate of growth itself is implicitly limited by the block gas limit, but there is no limit on the total amount of data accumulated over time.

 Also known as Chain Pruning, this group is not related to state directly instead it concerns with growing size of logs, blocks data etc.

 "If Ethereum were to grow at its current rate, 91 GB would be added per year to storage", according to the core team.

 Storage Pruning is necessary and seeks to place a cap on Ethereum's data storage growth.
 Part of the proposal includes the deletion of historical blocks, logs, and indexes.